Announcing Pacific Gales Golf

 “He called me to look at a remodel project, a Donald Ross course on the South Side of Chicago that he was shaping,” Haley recalls.
 “He did a masterful restoration; he didn’t impose his will on the site.
 And that’s exactly what we needed for a piece of land like Pacific Gales.”

 Esler also had a Bandon Dunes connection — he was one of many finalists for the job that eventually went to Kidd — so he jumped at the chance to create what will undoubtedly be his finest design achievement to date.

 “It’s a great opportunity, and frankly one that most architects would only dream of coming across once in a lifetime,” Esler says.
 “We feel obligated to do something extraordinary because the site deserves it.
 That’s our goal — to put the best possible golf course we can on that site.
 It may even become the best one in the neighborhood — it’s clearly something special.”

 That “something special” is a journey rife with drama and a sense of hole-to-hole anticipation that has the potential to rival anything in American golf.

 “We want the routing to be a spectacular walk, with or without clubs,” Esler says.
 “On the first green at Pacific Gales, you’ll be staring at the edge of two worlds, looking into infinity.
 It’s drop-dead spectacular.
 The routing is intentionally choreographed, constructed as theater really.
 We set the hook early, move away from the edge, build the drama again with long views, intimate peeks and anticipation of what’s ahead — the spectacular finish.
 We’d be pretty fortunate to be able to do that with one of the nines, but after a good bit of work, we’ve found a routing that provides that drama on each of the nines.”

-Fundraising for the project is well under way although investment opportunities remain available, with a new Founders Club program launching July 1, 2015.
-For more information, e-mail email@example.com.
+Fundraising for the project is well under way although investment opportunities remain available, with a final application deadline for the Founders Club set for January 4, 2019.
+For more information, e-mail firstname.lastname@example.org.